April 23-24 / Vilnius, Lithuania

-The Early Childhood Education Summit is an unmissable two-day event focused on shaping the future of early childhood education.
+The Early Childhood Education Summit is an unmissable two-day event dedicated to shaping the future of early childhood education.

-This year’s conference, “Nurturing Futures: Wellness for Children and Educators”, will bring together educators, researchers, and wellness professionals from across the Baltic and Nordic regions, creating a platform for cross-cultural exchange and collaboration.
+In 2025, the conference explored “Nurturing Futures: Wellness for Children and Educators” — a powerful gathering that brought together educators, researchers, and wellness professionals from across the Baltic and Nordic regions for meaningful cross-cultural exchange and collaboration.

 INTERACTIVE WORKSHOPS

-Hands-on sessions that equip attendees with practical tools and strategies for impactful early childhood education.
+Hands-on sessions that explore playful, guided, and child-led approaches, equipping attendees with practical tools for impactful early childhood education.

 EXPERT INSIGHTS